 He said President Pohamba made a mark in terms of reconciliation, cohesion, and respect for the constitution.
 He had offered sound leadership while remaining humble.
 His achievements were seen in gender equality (48% of parliamentarians are women) a focus on health (80% of HIV cases receive therapy and transmission rates are falling) and education, tackling poverty (social safety nets and disability grants) while grappling with challenges like the widening inequality.

 - Questioned on the criteria, Baradei said the awards are not given in a vacuum – and this is measured by improvements in governance and leadership.
-President have to do the right things amid challenges, and create a cohesive society in which citizens can work together.
+Presidents have to do the right things amid challenges and create a cohesive society in which citizens can work together.
 Aicha mentioned his acceptance of political parties and consultation with opposition leaders.
 Graca said the achievements in his country were done in a very short period of time.

 - Are all winners from the Southern Africa region?
 Machel said that was not true and they analyze every case regardless of region.
 She said that while three winners are from Southern Africa, the SADC regional also had some bad (young) countries

 - Does it create encouragement?
 Has the prize had an impact in Africa and is it work all that money?
-Yes they said.
+Yes!, they said.
 Salim said they would rather go a few years without an award, than give an award for no reason.
 There has been no winner for three years, and that may happen again in future.
 Ultimately, the answers lie in numbers derived from the Foundation’s Index of African Governance.

 - The MC read out a tweet from a Kenyan newspaper that ‘Kibaki lost to the prize to Pohamba’ – and Salim said that it was an assumption that they had considered Kibaki for the prize.

 - Chris Kirubi compared giving a prize to wealthy retired presidents to putting water back into the river.
-Mo Ibrahim stood and disagreed with the that generalization saying it was detrimental to make.
+Mo Ibrahim stood and disagreed with that generalization, saying it was detrimental to make.
 He said this was due to Africans relying on foreign media and only knowing a few continental leaders like Mandela and then the infamous ones – and asked how many in the room knew the past winners like presidents’ Festus Mogae or Pedro Rodrigues Pires or Pohamba (before today)?
 He appealed to the media to report properly on Africa by knowing the 54 presidents, some of who were wealthy, but others who lived humble lives, and find more heroes, beyond Mandela.
 He said Pires, a former liberation leader who became president, called a taxi and went to live with his mother after he lost the election.
 He also cited Botswana’s former President Masire who once traveled to a meeting in Addis where he was overlooked by VIP protocol as they didn’t know he was traveling in economy class (to set an example).

-- ElBaradei said the fact they don’t have winner every year is also a message.
+- ElBaradei said the fact that they don’t have a winner every year is also a message.
 They would like to see 2 or 3 qualified ex-presidents every year but Africa is still facing challenges of transiting to democracy and good governance.